 The payment process in a web store usually takes seconds for private customers.
-On the other hand, the payment process can take several days for business customers, as individual steps are often carried out manually.
+On the other hand, the payment process can take several days for trade customers, as individual steps are often carried out manually.
 However, it is still important to complete the purchase quickly so that companies can obtain the products they need for their business as soon as possible.
 A BNPL solution with real-time approval solves this problem, enabling B2B companies to enjoy faster and more flexible ordering processes.

 B2B buyer expectations: A payment process just like B2C

-The requirements and challenges for B2B BNPL are significantly higher than in B2C web stores.
+The requirements and challenges for B2B BNPL are significantly higher than in B2C online stores.
 Nevertheless, buyers today have high expectations of the payment process.
 They want a B2C-like experience when buying for their company and nothing less.